Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

     This will make a first commit here in this local repository.

-    For homework, you'll put this into GitHub, but this is enough for now.
+    Later you'll put this into GitHub, but this is enough for now.

-    Let's move on to learning about what we've built so far.
+    Let's look at what we have so far.

 .. nextslide:: Project Structure